 Personal and sensitive information about educators, staff, families and children will be stored securely at all times.
-Families who have access to enrolment or program information online will be provided with a unique username and password.
-Families will be advised not to share username and passwords.
-The Approved Provider will ensure that information kept in a child's record is not divulged or communicated through direct or indirect means to another person other than:
+Families who have access to enrolment or program information online will be provided with a unique

 - the extent necessary for the education and care or medical treatment of the child to whom the information relates - a parent of the child to whom the information relates, except in the case of information kept in a staff record - the Regulatory Authority or an authorised officer - as expressly authorised, permitted or required to be given by or under any Act or law - with the written consent of the person who provided the information.